-41. What are the four Ds of epiglottitis?
+27. What are the four D’s of epiglottitis?

 Drooling, dysphagia, distress, and dysphonia.

-The child sits forward supported by both hands, the neck is extended and the chin is out.
+The patient sits forward, supported by both hands; the neck is extended, and the chin is out.

 This is an attempt to maintain the airway.

-Doing a laryngoscopy under controlled circumstances (OT or ICU) – you should see a large cherry red and swollen epiglottitis.
-Sometimes the aryepiglottic folds are more involved than the epiglottis.
-Call for help!
+Laryngoscopy under controlled circumstances reveals a large cherry red and swollen epiglottitis.
+Sometimes, the aryepiglottic folds are more involved than the epiglottis.

-46. When do you do a laryngoscopy if the diagnosis of epiglottitis is certain or probable based on clinical findings?
+31. When is laryngoscopy indicated if the diagnosis of epiglottitis is certain or probable based on clinical findings?

-No, get a lateral neck x-ray to confirm.
+No, you must first get a lateral neck x-ray to confirm.

-49. What is done next if the lateral neck x-ray shows that epiglottitis is present?
+33. What is performed next after a lateral neck x-ray shows epiglottitis?

-51. How long should the patient with epiglottitis be intubated for?
+35. How long should a patient with epiglottitis be intubated?

-52. What is the definitive treatment of epiglottitis?
+36. What is the definitive treatment for epiglottitis?